|

 BROOKLYN:

-English compound name composed of two unisex names, Brook
+English compound name composed of Brook

 "brook, stream" and Lyn